Unboxed-Software/solana-course/content/intro-to-anchor.md

+---
-# Intro to Anchor development
+title: Intro to Anchor development

-# Lesson Objectives

-_By the end of this lesson, you will be able to:_
+objectives:
 - Use the Anchor framework to build a basic program
 - Describe the basic structure of an Anchor program
 - Explain how to implement basic account validation and security checks with Anchor
+---

 # TL;DR